 Kenya’s REIT framework is also being weighed down by structural uncertainty, as market participants grapple with the legal complexity of trust-based vehicles that underpin the regime.
 Practitioners said that the concept of an “incorporated common law trust” remains poorly understood, creating confusion not only among lawyers and fund managers but also among potential investors.

-“There is a lot of confusion around the law of trust in Kenya, and if it’s not well understood by practitioners, then even the investment public finds it very difficult to understand,” said Kimani Njane, a lawyer.
+“There is a lot of confusion around the law of trust in Kenya, and if it’s not well understood by practitioners, then even the investment public finds it very difficult to understand,” said Kimani Njane, Partner at Mboya Wang’ong’u and Waiyaki Advocates.

-The ambiguity has made it harder to build confidence in REIT structures, compounding the tax-related barriers that have already slowed adoption.
-To tackle this confusion, regulators and industry players are now looking to recent reforms in collective investment schemes as a potential blueprint for change.
+The ambiguity has contributed to challenges in strengthening trust in REIT structures, adding to existing tax-related considerations that have already moderated the pace of adoption.
+To address these issues, regulators and industry stakeholders are increasingly examining recent reforms in collective investment schemes as a potential reference point for improving clarity and strengthening the framework.
 Updated rules in 2023 expanded the range of permissible structures to include companies and limited liability partnerships, offering greater flexibility than the traditional unit trust model that REITs currently rely on.

 Comparisons with more mature markets also shaped the debate.
 In jurisdictions such as the United States and the United Kingdom, REITs are typically structured as companies, a model credited with supporting deeper market growth and stronger investor participation.
 Meanwhile, hybrid structures pioneered in markets like Australia, known as “stapled securities”, combine income-generating assets with development arms.